-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes, which are included elsewhere in this Form 6-K, and our audited consolidated financial statements and related notes included in our Annual Report on Form 20-F for the year ended December 31, 2021 ("Form 20-F") that was filed with the U.S. Securities and Exchange Commission (the "SEC") on April 14, 2022.
-Our consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP"), reflect the operations of Quoin Pharmaceuticals Inc. ("Quoint Inc.") since inception and include the accounts of Quoin Ltd. since the closing of the Merger (as defined below).
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes, which are included elsewhere in this Form 6-K, and our audited consolidated financial statements and related notes for the year ended December 31, 2021 included in our Form 6-K furnished to the U.S. Securities and Exchange Commission (the "SEC") on August 11, 2022.
+Our consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP"), reflect the operations of Quoin Pharmaceuticals Inc. ("Quoin Inc.") since inception and include the accounts of Quoin Ltd. since the closing of the Merger (as defined below).
 Unless context indicates or suggests otherwise, "we", "our", "us", "Quoin Ltd." and the "Company" in this section refers to the consolidated operations of Quoin Pharmaceuticals Ltd.